Don't Let Fred Catch You Sleeping

 “Who’s Fred?”
 Celia asked emptying the bottle into her own glass.

 “You told Jem Fulton don’t be caught sleeping in his truck by Fred.
 Fred.
 Who’s Fred?”

 “Ohhhhh, Fred.”
 Babby was back on board, chuckling.

 “Yeah, Fred.”
 Celia now intrigued and a tad impatient.

 “Fred’s the county ghost.
 Drives around on a old ghost tractor looking for the head he lost in a combine accident.
 If he catches you, he’ll take your head.
 A charming touch of neo-archaic folklore.
 Scares the hell out of the kids, the few kids that are left.
 Funny shit.

-“I don’t want to hear about yer mommy, I want to know bout you.”
+“I don’t want to hear about yer mommy, I want to know about you.”

 “What’s the word for a person who only visits real life occasionally and would prefer to spend the rest of her, or his existence in the fabricated impersonations of and about what others refer to as life.
 Well, whatever that word is, it might be synonymous with insolvency because I can’t put 2 nickles together and get a dime.
 Really quite pathetic.
-So I live my thespian life in New York supported by my deceased father’s will but of late, my evil mother has put the kabash on that arrangement, hijacked me and I am become the unwilling functionary of an uncivilized and malevolent cabal.
-The good news is that my complicity in this revolting project will rescue my ‘umble Shakespeare company from perishing and rescue me to do everything and only what I want to do.
-Namely, play act and sing and dance and paint and write on and on and on.
+So I live my thespian life in New York supported by my deceased father’s will, but of late, my evil mother has put the kabash on that arrangement, hijacked me, and I have become the unwilling functionary of an uncivilized and malevolent cabal.
+The good news is that my complicity in this revolting project will rescue my ’umble Shakespeare company from perishing and rescue me to do everything and only what I want to do.
+Namely, play-act and sing and dance and paint and write, on and on and on.
 And if I could just get out from under my mother, all would be well.”